 The Ordinary General Meeting of shareholders of 25 May 2022 approved the new remuneration policy (5,954,574 votes in favour, 50,468 votes against, 0 abstentions).
-The policy applies to the remuneration of the members of the Board of Directors and the members of the Executive Committee for the 2022 financial year up to and including 2024.
+The policy applies to the remuneration of the members of the Board of Directors and the members of the Executive Committee as of the 2022 financial year.
 Upon any material change and at least every four years, the remuneration policy is resubmitted to the ordinary general meeting of shareholders for approval.

 The applicable remuneration policy is available on the Company's website.
-In application thereof, the Company granted the remuneration for the 2022 financial year as shown below.
+In application thereof, the Company granted the remuneration for the 2023 financial year as shown below.